-While middle housing will be permitted in the Neighborhood zones (as required by state law), it is unknown how much will actually be developed.
-Currently there is still a strong market for singlefamily detached housing in the region.
+While middle housing will be permitted in the Neighborhood zones (if a Master Planned Community is not implemented), it is unknown how much will actually be developed.
+Currently there is still a strong market for single-family detached housing in the region.
 Based on current development trends and consultation with developers in the region and housing economists, a realistic estimate is that somewhere in the range of 5-10% of single-family areas will be developed with middle housing.
 Because of the number of variables that can impact the actual percentage built, it was important to test a range of potential outcomes.
 Table 4 calculates total units based on a range of middle housing scenarios in the Neighborhood zones: 0%, 10%, 20%, and 50%.